Sajid Javid’s brother appointed new boss of Immigration Enforcement

 Mr Javid’s role as Deputy Assistant Commissioner at the Met involves high-level responsibilities, including overseeing specific operational areas, contributing to strategic decision-making, and holding a critical position in the force’s chain of command.

+Mr Javid was also responsible for professional standards in the wake of Sarah Everard’s murder by serving officer Wayne Couzens.

-His new appointment coincides with new arrivals appearing to take Channel crossings to more than 100,000 since 2018.
+His new appointment coincides with the latest arrivals appearing to take Channel crossings to more than 100,000 since 2018.

 PA news agency analysis of Government figures since current records began on January 1 2018 showed that, as of Tuesday, 99,960 people have arrived in the UK after making the journey.